GRANITE COUNTERTOPS

 weigh?

-granite depends on its density.
-The average 3/4" thick granite
+The weight of granite depends on its density.
+The

-weighs 13 pounds per square foot, 1 1/4" thick granite weighs
+average 3/4" thick granite weighs 13 pounds per square foot, 1 1/4"

-around 18 to 20 pounds per square foot, and 2" thick granite weighs
+thick granite weighs around 18 to 20 pounds per square foot, and 2"

-heavier than the lighter stones.
+stones are usually heavier than the lighter stones.

 QUESTION:

 How thick is a granite countertop?
-Do I need

-1/4", 3cm is the preferred thickness for granite countertops.
-Not
+2cm =3/4", 3cm =1 1/4", 3cm is the preferred thickness

-with 1 1/4" granite.
-If you plan to use 3/4", you may.
-It depends
+for granite countertops.
+Not with 1 1/4" granite.
+If you plan to

-on the type of granite you choose.
-Ask your fabricator.
+use 3/4", you may.
+It depends on the type of granite you choose.

 QUESTION:Will my cabinets support the granite